ggouws/HPC_RNAseq/README.md

   You'll now need to create a new subdirectory in which you will do all your work.
 It is called 'my_project' in the commands below, but you are welcome to name it as you see fit.
 You'll also need to create a subdirectory within 'my_project', called 'raw_data', to receive your data.
 All other subdirectories needed will be created when running the scripts.
-Create this directory structure as follows (using or renaming 'my_project'):
+Create this directory structure as follows (either using or renaming 'my_project'):

   ```
   mkdir -p /mnt/parscratch/users/$USER/my_project/raw_data